ITA Program Overview

-1. Matching: When possible, students and faculty will be matched in before classes start.
+1. Matching for existing partnerships: Students and faculty will be matched after the add/drop period ends.
 The process of matching an ITA with a faculty can be tricky as it requires clearance with student employment, class schedules, and the hiring process.

-2. Consultations: CNDLS will be available to consult with faculty about building technology into their course design, identifying appropriate tools, problem-solving potential challenges, and identifying the roles and responsibilities of the student with whom they are matched.
+2. Consultations: CNDLS staff will be available to consult with faculty about building technology into their course design, identifying appropriate tools, problem-solving potential challenges.
+To schedule a consultation please email itas@georgetown.edu

-3. Responsibilities and Expectations: An effort will be made to outline all of the ITA responsibilities in advance of the class.
+4. Responsibilities and Expectations: It's helpful to outline all of the ITA responsibilities in advance of the class.

-4. Consistent Work Hours: An effort will be made to ensure that students have enough work hours.
+5. Consistent Work Hours: The ITA team can help ensure that students have enough work hours.

-5. Mentoring: An effort will be made to build mentoring opportunities into the program and provide guidelines and examples to help ITAs and faculty with developing a mentoring relationship.
+6. Mentoring: The program is designed to build mentoring opportunities into the program and provide guidelines and examples to help ITAs and faculty with developing a mentoring relationship.

 The ITA Role